-The City Of Peace Women's Shelter offers a safe haven and transitional support to young women who have been affected by sexual violence.
+The City Of Peace Women's Shelter offers a safe haven and transitional support to young women who have been affected by sexual violence In Mwihoko village in Kenya.
 The center also creates positive change in communities through education and leadership.
-The unique needs of each individual are taken into consideration in the care process, which may include medical, shelter, psychological, educational, spiritual, and vocational services.
+Each individual's unique needs are considered in the care process, which may include medical, shelter, psychological, educational, spiritual, and vocational services.

 The crisis line is available to anyone seeking information about sexual violence, offering support and referrals.
-The compassionate and caring advocates are available at all times to discuss current or past situations and provide callers with information about community resources or the option of shelter services.
+The compassionate and caring advocates are always available to discuss current or past situations and provide callers with information about community resources or the option of shelter services.

-The center's library is a valuable resource for the Mwihoko community, offering opportunities for reading and writing, adult education, computer lessons, and a space for children to engage with different books and complete their homework.
+The center's library is a valuable resource for the Mwihoko community.
+It offers opportunities for reading and writing, adult education, computer lessons, and a space for children to engage with different books and complete their homework.

 We partner with school and community organizations to form clubs that provide youth with ready-to-use tools, resources, and structure to encourage forming peer groups to address the problem of sexual harassment and assault in their community.
 Our approach encourages dialogue and offers a supportive environment for survivors of sexual violence.